Ejipuh/Plantey-Garden/P- Grow a digital garden with chosen Obsidian notes.md

 sick. nice. sweet. it had given me an error in vs code that the hotkey was invalid, but that was only because I put `#t ::` instead of `#t::`. (that means win-t does the stuff after ::, btw)

-oh wait. it conflicts with another shortcut. [back to the basics](https://www.autohotkey.com/docs/Hotkeys.htm)
+oh wait. it conflicts with another shortcut. [back to the basics](https://www.autohotkey.com/docs/Hotkeys.htm) made it win-ctrl-c, since that's harder to hit accidentally.

+woo! semi-automatic!